 So what does that mean?
 Buy a handmade tire like a Challenge, FMB or Dugast tubular and you’re good to go, right?

 Not quite.
 What that means is those handmade, non-vulcanized tires that have been hand-glued with cold adhesives need time for the bonds to strengthen.
 They have already been factory-aged, but will continue to get stronger for the following six to eight months.
 The quality and durability of a tread made from natural rubber will also improve over the first months, so you can get the most longevity from your tires if you buy them at the end of one ’cross season and hold onto them for the next one (and hope that a fancy new tread isn’t released in the interim).
 Start aging now, and you’ll have stronger tires that may get you through even the harshest ’cross season.
-Of all the sports, cyclocross is the least kind to tires: between mud pits, pressure washers, and at least twice weekly scrub-downs, the glue on your tubulars, and the tires themselves, get put through the paces with startling regularity.
+Of all the sports, cyclocross is one of the least kind to tires: between mud pits, pressure washers, and at least twice weekly scrub-downs, the glue on your tubulars, and the tires themselves, get put through the paces with startling regularity.
 If buying tires earlier on gets more wear and tear out of them, what are you waiting for?

 Added bonus: spend that money now, and you may not find yourself scrambling to explain other high costs (like busted wheels or shifters) during the season to your significant other or credit loan officer.